Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Lower Bounds

 where

-The idea is that $X_{L}(0)$ and $ X_{L}(h)$ should be essentially equal for $\ell\leq k$, whereas $X_{L,T}(0)$ and $ X_{L,T}(h)$ are essentially independent for $\ell>k$.
+The idea is that $X_{L}(0)$ and $ X_{L}(h)$ should be essentially equal for $\ell\leq k'$, whereas $X_{L,T}(0)$ and $ X_{L,T}(h)$ are essentially independent for $\ell>k'$.
 To obtain an upper bound we can simply drop $A_h(q_2)$ in the inequality.
 This is expected to be almost sharp since $X_{L}(0)$ and $ X_{L}(h)$ should be essentially equal for $\ell\leq k$.
-The probability $\wPP(A_0(q_1))$ is bounded using Corollary \ref{cor: var 1/2} and Equation \ref{ballot_inequality2} of the ballot theorem to give
+For the decoupling, since $k'=k+r$ slightly larger than $k$, the additive error term in Lemma \ref{lem: decoupling} will be absorbed.
+More precisely, in order to estimate $\wPP(B_0(q_1)\cap B_h(q_2))$, we apply Lemma \ref{lem: decoupling}, Corollary \ref{cor: var 1/2} and Equation \ref{ballot_inequality2} to get